calidude25/Terraws-script/README.md

 # Terraws-script
-This repo made to support this article, New Documentation is coming
+This repo made to support this article - https://aws.plainenglish.io/how-to-deploy-a-full-environment-for-wordpress-site-via-docker-by-using-terraform-73c84624fd52